sse magic quadrant

 Forcepoint (Bitglass)

-There are many reasons why an SSE vendor would be considered a niche player, including that the market simply hasn’t caught on to them yet due to poor marketing or sales strategies.
-However, one common caution among niche players is a failure to fully integrate SSE components, which means customers need to use multiple dashboards to manage a single SSE solution.
+There are many reasons why an SSE vendor would be considered a niche player, including that the market hasn’t caught on to them yet due to poor marketing or sales strategies.
+However, one common caution among niche players is a failure to fully integrate SSE components, which means customers must use multiple dashboards to manage a single SSE solution.
 Another common issue is poor support during sales, implementation, and operation, leading to frustration among enterprises with less experience in edge networking and security.

 In addition, these solutions’ components are tightly integrated with a single, unified management platform for more accessible and efficient operation.
 Magic Quadrant leaders invest in and implement new security features frequently, bug-free, and with adequate documentation and support.
 That means customers can stay ahead of emerging security threats without worrying about breaking their existing setups.